fvntr/fvntr.github.io/content/pages/about.md

 socialImage: "/media/me-1.png"
 ---

 Hi!
 I'm Felipe Ventura.
 My background is in community organizing and software engineering.
 I believe in the transformative power of community networks on an individual and societal level.
 The focus of my work is building and scaling these networks.
-I am currently an Executive Director at [Techqueria](http://techqueria.org).

 <figure style="width: 240px; margin:auto;">
 	<img src="/media/me-1.png" alt="Felipe at LTX">